Rhyno: Extreme Championship Wrestling (1999–2001)

-Championship reigns (2000–2001)

-On January 29, 2000, Rhino competed against Rob Van Dam for the World Television Championship.
-RVD retained the title but fractured his ankle which forced him to vacate the title.
+On January 29, 2000, Rhino competed against Rob Van Dam for the ECW World Television Championship.
+Van Dam retained the title but fractured his ankle which forced him to vacate the title.
 A tournament was set up to crown the new champion and Rhino participated in the tournament for the vacant title.
 He defeated Spike Dudley on the March 10 episode of ECW on TNN and advanced to the tournament final at Living Dangerously after The Sandman was eliminated by forfeit.
 Rhino faced Super Crazy in the finals of the tournament later that night, which headlined the show.
 Rhino lost after interference by RVD.
 However, Rhino won the World Television Championship on April 22 by defeating Yoshihiro Tajiri at CyberSlam, thus beginning his first title reign in ECW.
 Throughout mid-2000, Rhino continued to feud with The Sandman, defeating him in a title match at Hardcore Heaven.
 During that match, Rhino performed a Rhino Driver to the Sandman's wife and valet, Lori.
 Rhino would then defend the title against Sandman, a second time at Heat Wave.
 Before the match, Rhino attacked the couple and attempted to force Lori's head into a toilet.
 Rhino would go on to retain the title.

 He lost the title to Kid Kash on August 26 at Midtown Massacre, but regained it a little over two weeks later on September 9.
 After winning his second World Television Championship, Rhino resumed his feud with Rob Van Dam, defeating him to retain the title at Anarchy Rulz.
 Rhino continued his title reign by successfully defending the title against New Jack at November to Remember and Spike Dudley at Massacre on 34th Street.

 Rhino won the ECW World Heavyweight Championship on January 7, 2001, at Guilty as Charged, defeating Sandman in a squash match immediately after The Sandman had won the title from Steve Corino in a three-way tables, ladders, chairs, and canes match.
 He defended the title twice, defeating Sandman on January 12 and Spike Dudley on January 13, 2001, on the last two ECW shows and was the final World Heavyweight Champion and World Television Champion as the company folded in April.